RESOURCES FOR THE PRESS AND FOR READERS CURIOUS TO GAIN MORE INSIGHT INTO THAT SUMMER IN PUGLIA

 The Southern Italian region of Puglia provides an ideal setting: its layers of history are integral to the story.
 Tommaso’s increasingly vivid memories of its sensuous colours, aromas and tastes, and of how it felt to love and be loved, and to grieve, eventually overwhelm and transform the discomforting tone with which he at first tries to keep Will at a distance.

-The main theme of That Summer in Puglia is the timeless value of compassion – not ‘pity’, but the ‘feeling with’ suggested by its Latin root – towards others and oneself.
-Other themes feature prominently: the perils of unresolved grief; the power of love in its many forms; the importance of dialogue and mildness; the lifelong nature of the task of ‘Know(ing) thyself’.
+The main theme of That Summer in Puglia is the value of compassion – not ‘pity’, but the ‘feeling with’ suggested by its Latin root – towards others and oneself.
+Other themes feature, too: the perils of unresolved grief; the power of love in its many forms; the importance of dialogue and mildness; the lifelong nature of the task of ‘Know(ing) thyself’.
 However, compassion is notable for playing a vital role in them all.

-It’s one of the strands running through every form of love: from a stranger’s kindness, to the affection of parents and children; from profound friendship, to romantic love, and all the way to the concept of agápē.
-I hope that as you read That Summer in Puglia you’ll find yourself moving from judging Tommaso to really caring for him, and that his tale will remind you of something marvellous: that not just in fiction, but everywhere around us, acts of love great and small can transform lives.
+It think that’s because it runs through every form of love: from a stranger’s kindness, to the affection of parents and children; from profound friendship, to romantic love, and all the way to the concept of agápē.
+I hope that as you read That Summer in Puglia you’ll find yourself moving from judging Tommaso to really caring for him, and that his tale speaks to how acts of love great and small can transform lives.

 In the story, unpredictable combinations of factors impact the characters’ internal worlds, relationships and actions.
-In the process, a theme closely related to compassion is explored: the need to test the goodness of any action by asking whether love for fellow human beings would enjoin us to take it.
-As philosophers have cautioned since ancient times, certainty of one’s own virtue can too easily slide into self-righteousness.
+In the process, a theme closely related to compassion is explored: the need to test the goodness of any action by asking whether love for others would enjoin us to take it or not.
+As philosophers have cautioned since ancient times, certainty of one’s own virtue can so easily slide into self-righteousness.

-This is where the theme of the importance of dialogue and mildness comes in – we live in times where the need for them at societal level is more evident than ever, but it starts at a personal and inter-personal one.
-Open-mindedness and compassion facilitate enormously the task of accepting, transcending or synthesing the contradictions of human existence – what E.M.
+This is where the theme of the importance of dialogue and mildness comes in – we live in times where the need for them is more evident than ever at a societal level, but it starts at a personal and inter-personal one.
+Open-mindedness and compassion facilitate the task of accepting, transcending or synthesizing the contradictions of human existence – what E.M.
 Forster described as ‘connecting the fragments’ – and, in the process, make for a more peaceful world.
 The Delphic maxim ‘Know thyself’ relates in obvious ways to this cluster of interdependent themes.

 Throughout the writing of That Summer in Puglia, I aimed for lightness of touch.
 Here you’ll find a blog post about why and how I pursued a reading experience suffused with lightness and warmth.